nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a task : `edit`

-Edits an existing task in the address book.
+Edits an existing task in the planner.

 Format: `edit INDEX [n/TITLE] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`